JAlcocerT/JAlcocerT/content/blog/dev-typescript.md

 date: 2025-08-14
 draft: false
 tags: ["SSG","Web","Yarnness x Knitting"]
-description: 'Typescript and how easy is for everyone to get a blog.'
+description: 'TS and how easy is for everyone to get a blog.'
 url: 'whats-typescript'
 ---